mrhumayunawan/terraform-cloud-engineer-course/02-Install-Tools-TerraformCLI-AzureCLI-VSCodeIDE/README.md

----
-title: Install Terraform, Azure CLI and VSCode Editor
+# Setting Up Your Environment: Install Terraform, Azure CLI, and Visual Studio Code

-description: Install all the tools required for learning Terraform on Azure Cloud
+**Description:** Learn how to install and configure the essential tools required to work with Terraform on Azure Cloud effectively.
----

 ## Step-01: Introduction
 - Install [Terraform CLI](https://www.terraform.io/downloads.html)